sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 instead of all the dependencies
 (which might take 2 minutes for instance).
-Often you can control which will be your case and make development faster by a few coding practices.
+Often you can control which will be your case and make development faster with a few coding practices.

-Improving Scala compilation performance is a major goal of sbt, and thus the speedups it gives are one of the major motivations to use it.
+Improving the Scala compilation performance is a major goal of sbt, and thus the speedups it gives are one of the major motivations to use it.
-A significant portion of sbt sources and development efforts deals with strategies for speeding up compilation.
+A significant portion of sbt's sources and development efforts deal with strategies for speeding up compilation.

 To reduce compile times, sbt uses two strategies: